caitlinch/chromatin-assembly/README.md

   - To force a rerun of the new input files: `snakemake -n --forcerun $(snakemake --list-input-changes)`
 - **Can't run Step 0 because R isn't available installed?**
   - The conda environment "merge_reads" is provided at `workflow/envs/merge_reads.yaml`
-  - Snakemake should be able to use this conda environment during run time
   - If this environment isn't working, try creating the environment and manually exporting it:
     - To manually create the environment: `conda env create --file workflow/envs/merge_reads.yaml`
     - To re-export the environment: `conda activate merge_reads; conda env export > workflow/envs/merge_reads.yaml`
 - **Can't run Step 6a or Step 6b because faCount and faToTwoBit aren't installed?**
   - The conda environment "Step6" is provided at `workflow/envs/Step6.yaml`
-  - Snakemake should be able to use this conda environment during run time
   - If this environment isn't working, try creating the environment and manually exporting it:
     - To manually create the environment: `conda env create --name Step6 --file workflow/envs/Step6.yaml`
     - To re-export the environment: `conda activate Step6; conda env export > workflow/envs/Step6.yaml`